 Repair responsibilities can not be removed by anything your tenancy agreement says.
 Your landlord is not allowed to pass on the cost of any repair work to you if it is their responsibility.
 They only have to make repairs when they know there's a problem - so make sure you tell them about any repairs that are needed.

 See also our housing management standards and Who is responsible for repairs on a property owned by a private landlord pages.

 Ending your tenancy

-Problems with your landlord
+Problems with your landlord or letting agent

-If you're having trouble, we may be able to advise or put you in touch with other agencies who can help.
+If you're still having trouble, we may be able to advise or put you in touch with other agencies who can help.
 Please contact us with the details.
 All reports will be treated in confidence.